 6. Rent Your Extra Storage Space

-This option might be better for those single moms that do not have a spare room to rent out.
+This option might be better for those single moms who do not have a spare room to rent out.
 If you have a garage you do not use, or an outdoor building that is half empty, consider renting it out with Neighbor.

 Neighbor is an online platform that’s been dubbed the “Airbnb of Storage”.
 It allows you to rent out your extra storage space for everything from cars to overstocked inventory.

 List your space, set your terms, then start earning easy cash by converting unused space into money-making revenue streams.

 7. Rent Your Car

 It may be easier to rent your car during the day than with your house or apartment.
 If you have a vehicle you’re not using, head over to Turo and put your vehicle up for rent.

 This is an excellent option for people with large cars like trucks, vans, or SUVs.
 You’ll have full visibility into the person renting your car, and the site also offers insurance to protect your property.